LWC Data Viewer

 Salesforce Sharing and Security

 This component respects Salesforce's sharing settings for any records that are still live in Salesforce.
-If you are viewing archived or deleted data that no longer exists in Salesforce, users can view the records in the component since it doesn't exist in Salesforce to query and determine access levels.
+If you are viewing archived or deleted data that no longer exists in Salesforce, users are able to view the records in the component since it doesn't exist in Salesforce to query and determine access levels.

 Additionally, the component (and the record view in GRAX) respects a user's field-level security.
 This includes access to fields via profiles and permission sets.
 It doesn't currently account for whether a user may have View All Data permission set somewhere in Salesforce, so it's possible that the user has more access to fields when viewing the data natively on the Salesforce record versus within GRAX, which is more strict.